Porsil/lab-boss/TESTING.md

 - This issue was fixed by using the code from this [caktus group](https://www.caktusgroup.com/blog/2018/10/18/filtering-and-pagination-django/) page

+#### Home Page and Success URLs

+- When values were added for the tracker and scheduler paths in labboss/urls.py to ensure there are no url conflicts in the future, the home page and success URLs loaded with a 404 error.

+- This issue was fixed by updating the success URLs and creating a views.py file in the labboss folder and moving the homepage View to this file.
+The home page url path was then moved from tracker/urls.py to labboss/urls.py.

 [Table Of Contents](#table-of-contents)

 ### Unfixed Bugs